seanmorris/pixel-physics/README.md

 ## Shields

 The right stick allows you to store/switch sheilds.
+The current shield will be automatically stored if a new one is picked up of a different element.

 Press R🠋 to store a shield.